 Research evidence shows that young infants can form memories.
 Infants show delayed imitation of other’s actions, can find objects after a delay, and once verbal, can produce reports of events experienced up to 1 year previous.
 However, as adults, we are unlikely to remember experiencing events prior to 2 years, and our memories of early life are limited in both quantity and quality.
 Several theories exist to explain this ‘infantile amnesia’.

-To measure autobiographical memories we ask children what they can remember about three events in their past a) their first day of nursery/school b) their last birthday and c) their memories of the first time they met the researcher (this allows us to assess memory for a relatively recent event, for which the researcher can assess accuracy).
+To measure autobiographical memories we asked children what they could remember about three events in their past a) their first day of nursery/school b) their last birthday and c) their memories of the first time they met the researcher (this allowed us to assess memory for a relatively recent event, for which the researcher could assess accuracy).